ahwayakchih/openshift-nodebb/README.markdown

 	.    login   : nodebb
 	.    password: 9D7u-KAtN-76Kz-TCyX
 	.
 	.
-Please wait for it to start.
+Please wait for NodeBB to start.
 	.
 	.
 WARNING: Be sure to change admin e-mail and
 	.           password after first log in!